A phone is just a phone… until it’s not.

 SIP lines offer a host of benefits over a traditional analog phone line.
 Financially, businesses that move to a phone system using SIP lines rather than analog phone lines will often reduce their monthly phone bills by as much as 30 percent.

-SIP lines are financially more efficient primarily because they are considered a shared resource, meaning that each unique phone number your business has does not require a phone line.
-You only need a SIP line for simultaneous connection would want.
+SIP lines are financially more efficient because they are considered a shared resource, meaning that each unique phone number your business has does not require a phone line.
+You only need a SIP line for each simultaneous connection would want.

 For example, a typical SME with ten employees would require ten traditional phone lines, one for each employee with a phone.
 On the other hand, unless they are in a business where all their staff are on the phone at the same time, they will only require six or seven SIP lines.